 3. "Award(s) of Merit or Honorary Membership” (restricted to TAA members)

-In addition, nominations for "National Awards” (CBEs, OBEs MBEs etc.) can be made to the TAA Honours Panel, who will consider nominations received and submit proposals to the UK Government.
+In addition, nominations for "National Awards” (CBEs, OBEs MBEs etc.) can be made to the Chairman of the Honours Panel, who will consider nominations received and submit proposals to the UK Government.

 Honours will be presented annually at the AGM with certificates.

 "Development Agriculturalist” of the year

 - To recognize outstanding contributions to agricultural development with a focus on increasing food production, improving food security, reducing poverty and improving environmental sustainability in developing countries.

 - To inspire those involved in the struggle to reduce poverty through agricultural development.